Welcome to baby sign language basics!

 Hopefully I can clarify any misconceptions that may have been shared with you by well meaning family members and friends.

 Baby Sign Language Basics

-You may be wondering, “what does signing with my baby have to do with language development and play?”
-It actually has quite a bit to do with language development and as your baby grows, play will lead to more growth in language, as well as many other valuable skills.
+You might be surprised to hear that it actually has a lot to do with language development and as your baby grows, play will lead to more growth in language, as well as many other valuable skills.

 Baby Sign Language Myths

-Signing With Your Baby Will Delay Speech
+Signing With Your Baby Will Delay Language Development

 Baby Sign Language Is A Fad

-In the 1800’s William Dwight Whitney found that the language capabilities of deaf children using sign language were better than those of non-deaf children who weren’t exposed to sign language.
+In the 1800’s William Dwight Whitney found that the language capabilities of deaf children using sign language were better than those of non-deaf children who were not exposed to sign language.

 In the 1980’s Dr. J Garcia began teaching sign language to hearing babies and in the 1990’s, Dr.’s Acredolo and Goodwyn studied baby sign language in much more depth and found that there are many benefits to it.

 Signing With Babies Is Too Time Consuming And Difficult For Parents To Learn

 You then need to make a habit of using the sign every time you say the word.
 It really isn’t that hard.
 I know you can do it!

 Benefits Of Signing With Your Baby

 There are many benefits to signing with your baby.
-Here are just a few:

 - Allows babies to communicate before they can speak.